-If you have ever tried to paint over pebble dash, or are considering doing so, we have some tips, and some words of warning for the average DIY enthusiast and for the tradesman too.
+If you have ever tried to paint over a pebbledashed wall, or are considering painting some pebbledash, we have some tips and advice for the average DIY enthusiast and for the tradesman too.

-Be prepared for long, difficult job, and ending with a poor finish if you plan on doing it yourself!
+Be prepared for long, difficult job, and ending up with a potentially poor finish if you plan on painting some pebbledashed walls yourself.

-To offer a bit of background, pebble dashed homes started to appear around the housing boom of the early 20th century, where poor quality bricks were covered up and weatherproofed but painting pebbledash was never even thought of.
+To offer a bit of background, pebble dashed homes started to appear around the housing boom of the early 20th century, where poor quality bricks were covered up and weatherproofed, but painting the pebbledash was never even thought of.

-Most houses now have an alternative, cheaper quality form of rough cast and that is known as spar dash.
+Most modern built houses now have an alternative, cheaper quality form of pebbledash and that is known as spar dash.

-Once you paint pebbledash, you are committed to repainting every 1 or 2 years, so listen up!
+Remember, once you paint pebbledash, you are committed to repainting every 2 or 3 years best case scenario.

 First off, get the job into perspective.